saidake/simi/README.md

 Maven learning modules that contain JPA, MyBatis, and various database test modules.
 # Ongoing Modules
 [Back to Top](#table-of-contents)
+## simi-initializer
+Simi Initializer is an IntelliJ IDEA plugin designed to streamline the initial configuration of Maven projects with complex local setups.
+It automates startup configurations like adjusting certificate file locations, adding local-specific dependencies, and modifying server IP addresses.
 ## simi-controller
-This module is a controller dashboard that provide anchor for each request path inside Controller classes,
+Simi Controller is a controller dashboard that provide anchor for each request path inside Controller classes,
 ## simi-sgz
-An automation script module designed for the game "三國志真戦," also known as "三国志战略版日服" in Chinese and "Three Kingdoms Tactics" in English.
+Simi Sgz is an automation script module designed for the game "三國志 真戦" in Japanese, also known as "三国志战略版日服" in Chinese and "Three Kingdoms Tactics" in English.
 ### Automatically Level Up
-Prerequisites: <br/>
+Prerequisites:
-* All coordinates, stamina values, supply conditions are configured. <br/>
+* All coordinates, stamina values, supply conditions are configured.